cedricgrothues/home-automation/service.device-registry/README.md

 - `"id":string` a globally unique id for the room
 - `"name":string` a friendly name for the room

-If the id already exists, the existing room will be overwritten.
+If the id already exists, an error will be thrown.
-Devices belonging to an existing room will not be modified.

 **Response**